 The benefit of this method is that it is predictable.
 Expensive, but predictable.

-On the surface, this may seem a fair way to charge, but remember that you’ll always be at the mercy of the third-party provider in making sure they’re using space and pallet locations as efficiently as possible.
+On the surface, this may seem a fair way to charge.
+You have to remember that you’ll always be at the mercy of the third-party provider in making sure they’re using space and pallet locations as efficiently as possible.
 This would be difficult to manage and therefore hard to know for sure whether you’re being charged fairly.
-Some suppliers’ policy is to have one product per pallet location, which could be a massive downside to you, especially if you only have a few units on hand taking up very little space on a pallet.
+Some suppliers’ policy is to have one product per pallet location.
+This could be a massive downside to you, especially if you only have a few units on hand taking up very little space on a pallet.

 The benefit of this method versus the first one is that theoretically you wouldn’t be paying for empty locations in the warehouse.
 However, you’d definitely be paying for partially utilised space.

 With this method, billing is simple in that you pay a single fee for all services including the warehousing.
 However, it can be difficult to understand how the bill is calculated.
 It’s also hard to know if you are paying a fair rate for the warehouse spacing that you are really using.
-This lack of visibility could end up costing you more than you should be paying – after all, as the old saying goes, there’s no such thing as a free lunch.
+This lack of visibility could cost more than you should be paying – after all, as the saying goes, there’s no such thing as a free lunch.

 In other words, we charge you a rate per cubic metre per day for the products that you have in stock on that day.
-This means we don’t charge you per cubic metre of the location, but rather for the products that are taking up space.
+This means we don’t charge per cubic metre of the location – rather for the products taking up space.
 The exact calculation is therefore:

 There are lots of benefits to charging in this way:

-Our calculation method makes our clients happy, but it’s also inherent to the way we approach business.
+Our calculation method makes our clients happy.
+However, it’s also inherent to the way we approach business.
 As our Managing Director Greg Kruger puts it, “We always work in our clients’ best interest, as this is core to the values of our business.”

 Huge news for local beer drinkers: Budweiser, one of the world’s most iconic beers, has just arrived in South Africa – and we helped make its launch a success!